 Want to Fall Asleep in Less Than 1 Minute?

-Believe it or not, if you fall asleep in less than a minute, it's very beneficial as it helps stabilize heart rate which has an effect across the entire body.
+If you fall asleep in less than a minute, it's very beneficial as it helps stabilize heart rate which has an effect across the entire body.

 This is when all your problems begin to flood your mind, and it seems like you can’t do anything about it.
 It’s as if your mind is working against you.